doctorfree/MusicPlayerPlus/README.md

 Another source of problems to investigate is the Music Player Daemon (MPD).
 This is the music streaming server that MusicPlayerPlus connects to.
 MPD is run as a system service that runs automatically.
-You can check the status of the MPD service by running the command `systemctl status mpd`.
-You can restart the MPD service with `sudo systemctl restart mpd`.
-If the issue is not resolved by a restart or reboot, check the MPD log file at `/var/log/mpd/mpd.log` looking for recent failures and exceptions.
+You can check the status of the MPD service by running the command `systemctl --user status mpd`.
+You can restart the MPD service with `systemctl --user restart mpd.service`.
+If the issue is not resolved by a restart or reboot, check the MPD log file at `$HOME/.config/mpd/log` looking for recent failures and exceptions.

 It may be the case that the root of a problem is a missing dependency.
 MusicPlayerPlus should have installed any missing dependencies but one